Darkle/MarkSearch/README.md

 Make a note that the extension should work ok with google search pages that have RTL languages

 Remember to mention on install under windows, when you first run MarkSearch you may get a firewall popup like this: (show the screenshot in the assets folder) - if you want to be able to search MarkSearch from other computers on your network click "Allow Access", if not, you can click cancel to deny (MarkSearch will still work if you click cancel, it just wont be accessable from other devices on your network).

+Remember to do a bit on the archive.is backups

 Go through all the features in the desktop app settings